Leica M Typ 240 versus Sony A7

 Both the M Typ 240 and the A7 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the A7 was followed by the Sony A7 II.

 So how do things add up?
-Is there a clear favorite between the Leica M Typ 240 and the Leica M Typ 240?
+Which of the two cameras – the Leica M Typ 240 or the Sony A7 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.